HIMAGB/CloudConstableThreatDetection/OpenWhisk/README.md

 ## How to Deploy

 ### Create Docker container with all dependencies
-In the docker folder run (replace cammywammy with your own docker hub account):
+In the docker folder run (replace hgarg with your own docker hub account):
 - docker login
 - docker build -t emailclassifier-image .
 - docker tag emailclassifier-image hgarg/emailclassifier-image